ChrisAdongo/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script pwd showcases the current working directory The script cd ~ changes the working directory to the user’s home directory
+The script pwd showcases the current working directory The script cd ~ changes the working directory to the user’s home directory The script ls - 1 displays current directory contents in a long format